AUCOHL/Fault/README.md

 # 🧪 Fault
 Fault is an automatic test pattern generator for netlists that includes scan chain stitching, synthesis scripts and a number of other convenience features.

+## Note
+There is an unresolved issue on Linux where some larger designs lock up at ~500 test vectors generated.
+This does not appear to be an issue on macOS.

 # Quick Usage Instructions
 A Docker image is available for Fault:
 ```sh